-Car shoppers with bad credit have bolstered the trend toward car dealers that offer their own financing along with the vehicles.
+Car shoppers with bad credit history have bolstered the trend toward car dealers that offer their own financing along with the vehicles.
 This type of business should not be confused with a franchise dealer aligned with a finance company owned by a car manufacturer, such as a Ford dealer with ties to Ford Motor Credit Company.

 Typically, dealers in new cars are franchises of the manufacturers, such as Ford, Fiat Chrysler or Toyota.
 When buying a new vehicle from a dealer in this category, a person normally tours the lot, picks out the most suitable vehicle and then secures a loan from a credit union, a bank or the finance company serving that franchise.

 Lenders rely on credit checks and other means to ensure that it is extending credit to someone who will pay on time and in full.
-A poor credit rating will often disqualify a prospective buyer from this customary path to purchase.
+Poor credit scores will often disqualify a prospective buyer from this customary path to purchase.
 Traditional lenders have succeeded by weeding from their customer base borrowers who have been stored on their records with a history of failing to pay.